 In all of these examples, we see customer feedback exchanged between teams and collaborative action take place based on the same source.
 We don’t see siloed departments making their own decisions based on their own research, fragmenting the customer experience.
 For any of this to be possible, it’s important to use tools that allow you to aggregate data into a single source of truth across departments.

 The outer customer feedback loop refers to the customer delivering that feedback (either to your frontline team or via survey and review), then receiving some sort of information from the company their feedback has been heard and the company has taken action.
 This is not simply saying “thanks for the feedback.”
-This is a genuine response that shows your customers that you care about what they have to say, and you are willing to use that feedback to drive action within the company to provide greater business value for your customers.
+This is a genuine response that shows your customers that you care about what they have to say, and that you are willing to use that feedback to drive action within the company to provide greater business value for your customers.

 Examples of the outer customer feedback loop: